-The Bencher BY-2 paddles are for the TS 990S and the mini USB keyboard is used for RTTY.
+The Bencher BY-2 paddles are for the TS 990S.

 The Kenwood SM 220 monitor scope shown on the left is a key component.
 If my amp is being used, the monitor scope is on.
 I watch the trapezoid while transmitting.
 If the amp is loaded properly I will get a perfect trapezoid.
 It also makes tuning the amp a lot easier then using a watt meter.
 Meters are dampened but the scope display is not.
 The watt meter is only used to show my power out level once the amp is tuned.

-I also have an Elecraft KPA500 inline with the Yaesu FT 991A station, not shown.
+I also have an Elecraft KPA500 inline with the Kenwood TS590SG not shown.
 I have not had any problems running 500 watts, in contest conditions, out of the little Elecraft solid state amp.

 Home Brew Amp: